octo-technology/OpenTezos/docs/dapp/front-user-experience.md

   }, [tzToolkit]);
 ```

 And that's it!
-Since the Temple Wallet uses _Taquito_, the way the storage is fetched remains the same.
+Since the Temple Wallet is based on _Taquito_, the way the storage is fetched remains the same.

 ![](../../static/img/dapp/front18.png)